Iowa Hearing Screening Requirements for Newborns and School-Aged Children

 - Any other technology approved by the department.

-A birthing hospital, birth center, physician, or other health care professional required to report information shall report all of the following information to the department relating to a newborn's or infant's hearing screening, as applicable:
+A birthing hospital, birth center, physician, or other health care professional required to report information shall report the results of the newborn hearing screening to the department and to the child’s primary care provider.

 Iowa laws/regulations do not require school-age hearing screenings.